 In Illinois, a Chicago law firm, Loevy & Loevy, filed a lawsuit against the College Board.
-The lawsuit alleges that the College Board has obtained student information through the Student Search Survey.
-The College Board sells this information to third-party organizations for less than 50 cents, a practice they don’t have to inform students about.
+The lawsuit alleges that the College Board has obtained student information through the Student Search Survey on behalf of minors in a way that is unscrupulous.
+According to the suit, the College Board “sells” this information to third-party organizations for less than 50 cents, a practice they don’t have to inform students about.
 The lawsuit estimates than more than 5 million U.S students are victims to this action.

 Proceed with Caution